phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/person/doc-delete-person.md

 - The member had made several deposits
 - The member had taken notes

-##Deactivate a member
+##Deactivate a person

-A member deactivated can no longer be look for in the data base GDPR.
+A member deactivated can no longer be look for in the data base (GDPR).

 ![Screenshot](../../../img/person/admin/persondeactivate.png)